* 20th Anniversary: 2003 to 2023 *

-Engineer, Astronomer and Philosopher from Ancient Greece.
+How did they figure this out?
+Syracuse's Archimedes.
+He was an ancient Greek mathematician, Physicist, Engineer, Astronomer and Philosopher.
 Long before some of those occupations existed.

 What's another prominent example of buoyancy in the atmosphere?
 Clouds.

-You find them where there is a buoyant force, greater than the gravitational force of earth, acting on air.
-This air moves upward, pushing up the clouds.
-And though each of cloud contains tonnes of liquid water, broken up into tiny droplets, the upward force helps keep the clouds in the sky.
+You'll find them where there's a buoyant force acting on air bigger than the earth's gravity.
+Clouds are pushed up by this air.
+Despite the fact that each cloud contains tons of liquid water, broken into tiny droplets, the upward force keeps the clouds in the sky.

-So when you see this helium filled balloon rising or a cumulus cloud forming, you now know Archimedes principle of buoyancy is at work.
+When you see this helium filled balloon rising or a cumulus cloud forming, you know Archimedes principle of buoyancy is at work.